SUPPLEMENTAL SECURITY INCOME (SSI)ELIGIBILITY REQUIREMENTS

 flight to avoid prosecution or confinement; or

-In addition, we cannot pay any retroactive payments to you if you have one of these unsatisfied arrest warrants.
-We will hold the retroactive payments until you contact SSA and provide proof that you satisfied the arrest warrant.
+In addition, we cannot pay you any retroactive payments if you have one of these unsatisfied arrest warrants.
+We will hold your retroactive payments until you contact SSA and provide proof that you satisfied the arrest warrant.

 SOMEONE WHO IS IN PRISON OR JAIL

 If you are receiving SSI and you go to prison or jail, (this also includes correctional institutions, such as detention centers, halfway houses, boot camps, etc. but does not necessarily include home confinement) you are not eligible to receive SSI for any full calendar month you are incarcerated.
 In addition, we cannot pay any retroactive payments for benefits due before you were incarcerated.
 We will hold the retroactive payments until you contact SSA and provide proof that you are no longer a prisoner.

 Please see our pamphlet, ‘What Prisoners Need to Know’, or view it online at www.socialsecurity.gov/pubs/10133.html if you want more information about how being in jail or prison affects your SSI benefits.

 In most instances, you can apply for SSI benefits and food stamps several months before you expect to be released from prison or jail.
 See the SSI spotlight on the Prerelease Procedure.

 If you are in any institution for a whole month that is run by a Federal, State or local government, you are not eligible for SSI for that month unless an exception applies such as residence in a public emergency shelter for the homeless or publicly operated community residence.
 If you expect to leave the institution, you may use the prerelease procedure described in the SSI spotlight on the Prerelease Procedure.

 If you give away a resource or sell it for less than it is worth in order to reduce your resources below the SSI resource limit, you may be ineligible for SSI for up to 36 months.